alneuma/Regulang/README.md

 ```haskell
 data NFA a b
 ```
-The should be `(Ord a, Ord b, EdgeLabel b)` as most functions depend on this.
+Should be `(Ord a, Ord b, ELabel b)`, as most functions depend on this.

 NFAs are allowed to have multiple start states.
 Different types for `b` will lead to different kinds of NFAs: